Accord has been developed as a control system for microprocessor-enhanced MIDI Accordions.

 For each of the sections a MIDI channel can be allocated, together with an additional expander channel in each section, making up a total of six channels.

-Each section, as noted above, has an extra channel associated with it, so that the effect of having a note played in a section can, if required, be accompanied with the note being played on the expander channel also.
+Each section, as noted above, has an extra channel associated with it, so that the effect of having a note played in a section can, if required, be accompanied with the note being played on the expander channel simultaneously.
 Since the expander channel may be assigned a different voice, the overall affect is two instruments playing together, either in unison, (the default) or harmony, using a MIDI note offset mentioned below.
 Control of expanders can be carried out manually, using the appropriate section expander On/Off button, as well as inclusion of the expander channel in a part as a patch.

 A MIDI Base can be set for each section, on an octave basis, so that the start octave for each section can be set individually.
-Additionally, each section channel expander can have a MIDI note offset +/- of up to 12 semitones.
+Additionally, each section channel expander can have a MIDI note offset or shift +/- of up to 12 semitones.

 The controller is a web-client application comprising: